Power protection buying guide

 Subwoofers are often placed in a separate area from the rest of your components.
 Rather than leave them hanging out to dry, you’ll want to make sure you have an extra surge protector.

-You can use a traditional strip-style surge protection, but if you don’t need several outlets for other gear, use a space-saving surge protector like the Panamax SP-1000 (Pictured to the right).
+You can use a traditional strip-style surge protector, but if you don’t need several outlets for other gear, use a space-saving surge protector like the Panamax MD2 (Pictured below).

 In-wall or on-wall surge protectors work best for wall-mounted televisions.
 It's a matter of space, but also aesthetics.
 You want your TV to look clean and uncluttered on your wall.